FGM-SDU/Pipeline-bulk-RNA-seq_ucloud/Rmarkdown/Pipeline_Bulk_RNA-seq_postalignment.md

 This script is designed to process BAM files generated from sequencing data.
-It performs various quality control (QC) analyses and data preprocessing steps to prepare the data for downstream analysis (read counting bigWig coverage files).
+It performs various quality control (QC) analyses and data preprocessing steps to prepare the data for downstream analysis (read counting, bigWig coverage files).
 The script utilizes several bioinformatics tools and workflows.

 # Prerequisites